razermuse/RailsGoat/README.md

 Google Chrome performs filtering for reflected XSS attacks.
 These attacks will not work unless chrome is run with the argument `--disable-xss-auditor`.

 ### Contrast Instrumentation
-This repo includes the components necessary to instrument contrast Assess/Protect with this Node.js application except for the contrast_security.yaml file containing the connection strings.
+This repo includes the components necessary to instrument contrast Assess/Protect with this Ruby on Rails application except for the contrast_security.yaml file containing the connection strings.

 Specifically modified: